Homas/Splunk_AT_Lookup/README.md

 # Splunk Infolbox TIDE External Lookup tool
-spl_at_tide_lookup_cli.py is an external lookup tool for Splunk which returns a threat property for ip-addresses, hostnames and domains
+spl_at_tide_lookup_cli.py is an external lookup tool for Splunk which returns a threat property for ip-addresses, hostnames and domains.
 It uses a local cache in SQLite3.
-Local cache is updated daily by spl_at_tide_db_update.sh script which should be
+The local cache is updated by spl_at_tide_db_update.sh script which should be periodically executed by cron.

 spl_at_tide_db_update.sh and spl_at_tide_lookup_cli.py